Kenza-AI/sagify/docs/index.md

 ### Step 8: Build and train the ML model

-To build and train the ML model, run the command `sagify build` and then run  `sagify local train`
+If you’re ready to build and train the ML model, run the command `sagify build` and then run `sagify local train`

 ### Step 9: Call the inference REST API

-To use the REST API, run the command `sagify local deploy` and then run the following curl command to call the inference endpoint:
+To use the REST API, run the command `sagify local deploy`

+Once that’s done, call the inference endpoint by running the following curl command:

     curl -X POST \
     http://localhost:8080/invocations \